MGWL/QtE-Qt_for_Dlang_and_Forth/README.md

 This works in Windows 32/64 and Linux 32/64.

 This is a small study library to work with Qt.
-It uses dynamic linking and easy to use.
+It is used for dynamic linking and easy in use.
 It works on Windows and Linux.
-The way it works is simple: through the modules QtE.d (D) or QtE.f (Forth), take all necessary methods and properties of Qt, references to objects created using QtE.DLL(so) in C++.
-This method allows reducing programming in C++ to a minimum, making the QtE library.
+The way it works is simple: through the modules QtE.d (D) or QtE.f (Forth), it takes all necessary methods and properties of Qt.
+References to Qt objects are created by using QtE.DLL(so) in C++.
+This method allows to reduce programming in C++ to a minimum, through using the QtE library for Dlang.

 Compile Windows:
   `dmd XXX.d qte.d`